softcite/software-mentions/doc/usage_scenario_and_requirements.md

 ### Need for software entity similarity / recommendation

-The goal is from a given publication, find the related softwares not mentioned.
+The goal is from a given publication, find the related software not mentioned.

 ### Determining best citable sources